MrBurnyC/CS-570-Fall-2018-John-Carroll/README.md

 ## CS570 Operating Systems by John Carroll Fall 2018 SDSU (GO AZTECS)

 - These are all the files used for the semester.
--i There are five program starting with program zero.
+There are five program starting with program zero.
 The prompt is found below as it was found in the README in class.

 ## File Structure